 The Correlation Between Change Management and Project Success

-In our most recent Best Practices in Change Management research study, we asked change practitioners four questions:
+Prosci's benchmarking studies offer the data and insights you need to substantiate your ideas and present a compelling case for change management.
+During our most recent Best Practices in Change Management research study, we asked more than 2,600 change practitioners these key questions:

 - To what degree did the project meet objectives?